platypusrex/next-ts-apollo/README.md

 # TypeScript Next.js and Apollo example

-This is a really simple project that show the usage of Next.js with TypeScript.
+This is a really simple project that show the usage of Next.js with TypeScript and Apollo.